sneakaway-studio/CTS-Viz/README.md

 00-00-01-spain-canary-islands-lotus-berthelotii-20220817-095839-4K-24H.mp4
 ```

+4. Set the correct resolution `640x1080` in the Game window
-4. Click the red play button in the Recorder.
+5. Click the red play button in the Recorder.
 It will record until you (or the Recording Mode settings) exit play mode.

 ### Unity Recorder FAQ